 The following site is proposed as the housing allocation for the settlement of Wilpshire.

-This site was presented as potential allocation option 'WILPSHIRE3' in the regulation 18 consultation document.
+This site was presented as potential allocation option 'WILPSHIRE3' in the regulation 18 consultation document and as HAL2 in the regulation 19 document.
 Site specific work showed the following in terms of site attributes:

 Land at Wilpshire